Nigel Colborn

 Nigel Colborn VMH is a British TV presenter and gardening expert/writer.
 He is a former presenter of the long running BBC Gardeners World.
-He is often a panelist on BBC Radio 4’s Gardeners Question Time and is a regular presenter of Granada TV's Gorgeous Gardens.
+He has been a panelist on BBC Radio 4’s Gardeners Question Time and is a regular presenter of Granada TV's Gorgeous Gardens.

 His mother was the nursery woman Pamela Underwood and he attended King's Ely.

 He wrote and presented BBC Radio 4's 'In a Monastery Garden'.
 He has written many gardening books, including 'Short Cuts to Great Gardens'; 'Great Plants for Small Gardens'; 'A Flower for Every Day'.
 As a journalist he has written about gardening, travel and the countryside for The Daily Mail, The Times, Sunday Times and also on his own blog, Silver Tree Daze.

 He is a trustee & Vice Chair of The Royal Horticultural Society and has judged at the Chelsea Flower Show.